40 essential newsletters every journalist should read

 A weekly newsletter with the latest jobs in the UK media and a commitment to salary transparency.
 Also shouts out grants, awards, freelance gigs and learning opportunities for journalists, plus plenty of recommended reading.

 Published by Poynter and written by the International Fact-Checking Network, this is a newsletter serving best practices for fact-checkers, educators, journalists and citizens.
-Learn about misinfromation trends, top techniques and debunking initiatives.
+Learn about misinformation trends, top techniques and debunking initiatives.

 Fathm is an independent news lab and consultancy service with a monthly newsletter that promises insights, innovation and impact in journalism.

-A monthly email from two journalists turned academics with a rundown of the latest research that impacts journalism.
+An infrequent email from two journalists-turned-academics with a rundown of the latest research that impacts journalism.

 An essential guide to the latest misinformation and online falsehoods to watch out for.

-Weekly insights on digital publishing and artificial intelligence.
+Weekly insights on digital publishing and artificial intelligence from the well-known Belgian brand.

 A weekly update on the UK journalism industry, with a keen focus on public interest and local journalism.